pivotal/docs-tap/getting-started/consume-services.hbs.md

 # Consume services on Tanzu Application Platform

-This tutorial walks the app developer through deploying two application workloads and configuring them to communicate using a service instance.
+This tutorial guides application developers through deploying two application workloads and configuring them to communicate using a service instance.
 It uses RabbitMQ as an example, but the process is the same regardless of the service you want to set up.
 You will use the `tanzu service` CLI plug-in and will learn about classes, claims, and bindings.